LincolnKoskela/Klondike/README.md

 - Terminal logic and testing
 - Card/Deck creation, basic pile functionalities and acceptance
 - Deal a new board with initial card layout of all tableaus and stock pile
-- **Currently** Need to test all your `needs testing` functions.
+- **Left off at:** Need to test all your `needs testing` functions.
 For gameengine functions manually seed the board to test.
+Working through using unshuffled deck, then making overloaded `GameEngine` constructor that takes in unshuffled deck, then using that in testing in the main method.

 ## Features
 - Object Oriented Design